Affiliation | Tracking and attribution rules

 >> Source is “Facebook”

-A global Brand parameter enables to exclude “widget” statistics on the Ambassador App (KPIs and sales summary).
+A global Brand parameter enables to exclude “widget” statistics on the Member App (KPIs and sales summary).